AusDTO/dta-website/_posts/2017-08-03-gavin-slater-aiia.md

 - the Boston Consulting Group showed that 46 % of Australians had trouble while using online government services (2016)
 - a UserZoom study found that users attempting to find information on federal government websites achieved success only 2 out of 19 attempts (2016)
-- customer satisfaction for the banking industry’s online channels consistently exceeds 80%.

 **The Government’s digital transformation ambition**